 - Rowing, canoeing, and kayaking

-I’d also throw in surfing; this is the first year of surfing at the Games, so there is no history of how it is set up, but it seems like a candidate for being able to watch from near the event.
+I’d also throw in surfing; 2021 was the first year of surfing at the Games, so there is little history of how it is set up, but it seems like a candidate for being able to watch from near the event.

-Then there are venues that back up to public spaces; in both Rio and reportedly Tokyo, rowing was one of these; in Rio, the lake on which the event took place was right in the middle of Ipanema, and you could see athletes competing from all over the place.
+Then there are venues that back up to public spaces.
+In Rio, rowing was one of these; the lake on which the event took place was right in the middle of Ipanema, and you could see athletes competing from all over the place.
 The finish line was right next to a small skateboarding spot, and the crews headed right toward the kids skating there, while the start line was against the ring road around the lake at a spot where a small playground and picnic area remained open throughout the Games.
 The starting tower was surrounded by picnickers, and the local spectators were perhaps 50 to 80 meters from the athletes at the starting line.

 Consider Heading Home Early or Late